-103.01 Water in Gasoline, Diesel, Gasoline-Ether, and Other Fuels.
-NIST Handbook 130, including subsequent amendments and editions, "Uniform Engine Fuels and Automotive Lubricants Regulation," Section 4.2, is adopted and incorporated by reference as the requirements pertaining to water in gasoline, diesel, gasoline-ether, and other fuels.
-Copies of this document may be obtained from the NIST website or by contacting the Department's Petroleum Division.
+- 103.01 Water in Gasoline, Diesel, Gasoline-Ether, and Other Fuels.
+Water shall not exceed 1 inch in depth when measured with water indicating paste in any tank utilized in the storage of biodiesel, diesel, gasoline, gasoline-ether blends and kerosene sold at retail except as required in Section 103.02.
+A stop sale order issued on any product in violation of this regulation will not be lifted until the water is removed from the tank containing said product. - (Amended February 12, 2001; October 27, 2008.) - 103.02 Water in Gasoline-Alcohol Blends, Aviation Blends, Biodiesel Blends, E85 Fuel Ethanol, Aviation Gasoline, and Aviation Turbine Fuel.
+No water phase greater than 1/4 inch as determined by an appropriate detection paste or other acceptable means, is allowed to accumulate in any tank utilized in the storage of gasoline-alcohol blend, biodiesel, biodiesel blends, E85 fuel ethanol, aviation gasoline, and aviation turbine fuel.
 A stop sale order issued on any product in violation of this regulation will not be lifted until the water is removed from the tank containing said product.
-(Amended February 12, 2001; October 27, 2008; August 28, 2013; Amended November 15, 2021.)

-103.02 Water in Gasoline-Alcohol Blends, Aviation Blends, Biodiesel Blends, E85 Fuel Ethanol, Aviation Gasoline, and Aviation Turbine Fuel.
-NIST Handbook 130, including subsequent amendments and editions, "Uniform Engine Fuels and Automotive Lubricants Regulation," Section 4.1 is adopted and incorporated by reference as the requirements for water in gasoline-alcohol blends, aviation blends, biodiesel blends, E85 Fuel Ethanol, aviation gasoline, and aviation turbine fuel.
-Copies of this document may be obtained from the NIST website or by contacting the Department's Petroleum Division.
-A stop sale order issued on any product in violation of this regulation will not be lifted until the water is removed from the tank containing said product.

-(Adopted October 27, 2008; August 28, 2013; Amended November 15, 2021.)